-- Schools can contribute to the prevention of abuse. - > All children have the right to be protected from harm. - Children need support which matches their individual needs, including those who may have experienced abuse. - > Children need to be safe and feel safe in school.
+- Schools can contribute to the prevention of abuse. - ➤ All children have the right to be protected from harm. - Children need support which matches their individual needs, including those who may have experienced abuse. - Children need to be safe and feel safe in school.

-The Lincolnshire Teaching and Learning Centre (LTLC) will fulfil local and national responsibilities as laid out in the following documents: -
+Springwell Lincolnshire will fulfil local and national responsibilities as laid out in the following documents: -

-- Working Together to Safeguard Children (DfE 2013) - Keeping Children Safe in Education (DfE 2014) - > North East Lincolnshire SCB Procedures (2014) - Children Act 1989 (as amended 2004 Section 52) - Education Act 2002 s175/s157 - Guidance for Safer Working Practice for People who Work with all Children and Adults at Risk (Adapted from Leeds City Council document 2014)
+- Working Together to Safeguard Children (DfE 2018) - Keeping Children Safe in Education (DfE 2016) - ➤ Lincolnshire SCB Procedures as per LSCB website 2017 - > Children Act 1989 (as amended 2004 Section 52) - Education Act 2002 s175/s157